TrucTranTrung/TrucTranTrung/README.md

 -  Hi there!
 I'm TrucTranTrung, a technology lover passionate about becoming AI engineer.
 Welcome to my GitHub profile!
 -  I have a background in bachelor in Artificial Intelligence.
 - Programming Languages: Python, c++, java.
-- Soft Skills: communication skill, teamwork, learning skills.
+- Soft Skills: communication skill, teamwork, learning skills...

 - Apart from coding, I enjoy reading books, listen to music, and playing games.
 - My goal is to involved in the field of AI.